delphian/vagrant-drupal-7/README.md

 #### Installation ####

-Copy and paste this [installation script](https://gist.github.com/delphian/6048720) into your shell to install everything.
+Copy and paste this into your shell to install everything.

 ```
 curl -s https://raw.github.com/delphian/vagrant-drupal-7/master/scripts/bootstrap.sh | bash